 If you think Twitch is not for you, keep your head up and don’t lose hope.
 Your last resort is to consider other platforms, as there are still a lot of other streaming platforms you can choose from.
 Other platforms who are looking for “partners” have different qualifications and requirements— multiple rejections are not the end game for your streaming journey.

 Applying for Twitch partnership can be a daunting task.
+Since it’s rather challenging, it’s not for the faint of heart!
 You may be rejected the first time you send your application, even if you are so confident in your credentials and track record.

-However, in spite of all contradictions, there are so many chances for you to become an official partner as long as you continue to try.
+However, in spite of all hurdles, there are so many chances for you to become an official partner as long as you continue to try.

 Meeting all the set guidelines and requirements also doesn’t guarantee that your application will be instantly accepted.
 A lot of factors are taken into consideration while your application is being processed — so keep your head up and hope for the best.